- Home - Tribunals - Industrial Tribunals - If you are a claimant

 Your trade union or a Citizens Advice Bureau may be able to give you help with your claim.
 For information relating to employment matters you may wish to contact the Labour Relations Agency.

 According to your financial circumstances, you may also be entitled to Legal Aid for the purpose of obtaining legal advice in connection with a claim to a tribunal and the preparation of a case for hearing (but not for representation at the hearing).
-Information about Legal Aid is available from the Northern Ireland Legal Services Commission.
+Information about Legal Aid is available from the Legal Services Agency Northern Ireland.

-Your claim cannot be accepted unless it meets certain conditions.
-For example, it cannot be accepted if you have not given the mandatory / required information in one or more of the sections of the claim form.
+Your claim cannot be registered unless it meets certain conditions.
+For example, it cannot be registered if you have not given the mandatory / required information in one or more of the sections of the claim form.
 A claim to an industrial tribunal must state: -

 Statutory dispute resolution